Greetings mate, and Welcome aboard!

 “I treat my headphones like glass, man.
 Can’t be having any of that.”

-He told me his plan was to invest in some sort of speaker setup and perhaps revisit headphones at a later date.
+He told me he planned to invest in some sort of speaker setup and perhaps revisit headphones at a later date.

 Another of my audio homies, Luke, told me his baby recently stepped on his HD598 and destroyed it.